 Three Days – €25

-We were gifted the three day card to show you exactly what can be seen in 72 hours in Bratislava, but we do think for a city card that gives you free access to museums and galleries, lots of discounts and free public transport, it’s excellent value!
+We were gifted the three-day card to show you exactly what can be seen in 72 hours in Bratislava.
+But we do think the city card is excellent value.
+It gives you free access to museums and galleries, lots of discounts and free public transport.

 Where to buy a Bratislava card